RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 The study consists of three tasks, given in the following order: 2AFC, LexTALE, and Empathy quotient.

-In the 2AFC task participants will be presented with an audio file containing a statement (declarative: broad focus or narrow focus) or a question (yes-no or wh-).
+In the 2AFC task participants will be presented an audio file containing a statement (declarative: broad focus or narrow focus) or a question (yes-no or wh-).
 Their task is to determine, as quickly and as accurately as possible, if the utterance they hear is a question or a